BMILAB/stAPAminer/README.md

 C. Identifying genes with differential APA usage between morphological layers and genes with spatial patterns of APA usage variation

 ## Getting started

+### Preparing the input for stAPAminer
+The input of stAPAminer is a poly(A) site matrix with each row being a poly(A) site and each column being a spot.
+APA sites can only be identified from the spatial barcoded ST data for now, using existing scRNA-seq tools like scAPAtrap or Sierra.
+Please refer to this [document](https://github.com/BMILAB/stAPAminer/blob/main/doc/PAextract/README.md) for detailed pipeline of identifying APA sites from spatial barcoded ST data.

 ### Mandatory
 * R (>=3.6.0).
 [R 3.6.3](https://www.r-project.org/) is recommended.